BernardQuatermass/exim-wiki/ExiscanContentBlocking.md

            message        = This message displays a link fake, hidden and insecure delay          = 45s

+4)  Block Singature style virus of outlook:

 In system\_filter you put:

-Block Singature style virus of outlook:

     #Virus tipo Assinatura OUTLOOK
     if $message_body matches "(?ixm-s)\